 Appendix 1

-Waters closed to commercial eel fishing
+Waters closed to commercial eel fishing.
+NOTE: comments also in 5.4.1 above.

 The following list of waters, including their branches or tributaries, whether or not on private property, are closed to commercial eel fishing for a minimum of the life of this management plan.
 This excludes lakes, dams, swamps, marshes and morasses that exist or form off tributaries and their connecting streams.
+Is it possible to identify the catchment or Basin within which each water is located?
+There is more required here as opposed to just this list to ensure the appropriate description and location is captured.
+Where do non-titled waters fit in?

+This list is not exhaustive

 Red River